gap-packages/typeset/README.md

 (and if you don't have write access to the Gap installation, type "?GAP root directory" within GAP to see another relevant part of the manual).

+In essence, clone this repository to your GAP package directory.
+Then, you can load the package as per normal.

 ## Documentation
 Full information and documentation can be found in the manual, available as a [PDF](doc/manual.pdf) or as HTML on the package homepage at